bitfocus/companion-module-toggl-track/HELP.md

 **Start New Timer**

 Start a new timer running with the description set in the action and store the ID.
 If a list of projects has been retrieved on startup you can choose a project.
+By default a new timer can't be started if one is already running.
+This behaviour can be changed by ticking the 'Always Start' option in the module configuration.

 **Get Current Timer**